xbeat/Machine-Learning/README.md

 Cross-Validation Fundamentals

 Cross-validation is a statistical method for assessing model performance and generalization ability by partitioning data into training and testing sets.
 This implementation demonstrates the basic framework for performing cross-validation using scikit-learn compatible estimators.

+## Estimating Causal Impact of Late Deliveries on Customer Satisfaction

+Understanding Propensity Score Matching Fundamentals

+Propensity Score Matching (PSM) estimates treatment effects by creating matched pairs of treated and control subjects with similar characteristics.
+The propensity score represents the probability of receiving treatment based on observed covariates, helping reduce selection bias in observational studies.

 ## Stacking Ensemble Learning with Python